UniSharp/laravel-filemanager-plus/README.md

+# Do not use me

+this is for a specific customer, and it has stoped development.
+Please use https://github.com/UniSharp/laravel-filemanager instead.

 # Laravel Filemanager

 A files and images management user interface with file uploading support.
 (Works well with CKEditor and TinyMCE)